www-codeblock-io/Sovereign/README.md

    # only connect to Tor hidden services, not even IPv4/IPv6 nodes
    onlynet=onion

+   # Electrs can use the .cookie setting to connect to Bitcoin Core
+   # but Specter can not and requires the rpcuser/rpcpassword to be set.
+   rpcuser=USERNAME
+   rpcpassword=USERPASSWORD

    # If running tor, walletbroadcast=0 prevents the node from
    # rebroadcasting transactions without tor.
    walletbroadcast=0

-3. Now shut down Bitcoin Core so that the config changes we made can be applied.
+5. Now shut down Bitcoin Core so that the config changes we made can be applied.
 Click on the ```X``` in the top right hand corner.
 Or enter the below command in any Terminal window:
    ```bash copy
    bitcoin-cli -datadir=/media/<User Name>/<External SSD Name> stop
    ```